mongodb-developer/workshop/README.md

   - how to setup a MongoDB Atlas free tier cluster,
   - how to setup the security to access your cluster,
   - how to import the sample data sets.
-- The `stitch-data-enrichment` branch will teach you
+- The `realm-data-enrichment` branch will teach you
-  - how to create a Stitch application,
+  - how to create a Realm application,
   - how to create an HTTP service and a POST webhook,
   - how to setup a trigger and enrich your data using a REST API.
 - The `compass` branch will teach you